-Polemic is contentious rhetoric intended to support a
+Polemic is contentious rhetoric intended to support a specific

-position.
-The practice of such argumentation is called polemics, which are seen in arguments on controversial topics.
-A person who
+are seen in arguments on controversial topics.
+A person who writes polemics,

-writes polemics, or speaks polemically, is called a polemicist.
+or speaks polemically, is called a polemicist.

 Note: many people confuse polemics with rants.
-But a
+But a polemic,

-contrast, a rant is a stubborn, emotional outburst, often irrational.
+is a stubborn, emotional outburst, often irrational.

 At Craft Code we polemicize.
 We never rant.
-Our views
+Our views are

-occasionally, but we are neither stubborn nor irrational.
-Prove us wrong
+but we are neither stubborn nor irrational.
+Prove us wrong and we will happily

-and we will happily change our views.
+change our views.

-In software development, a polyfill is code that
+In software development, a polyfill is code that implements

-natively support the feature.
+feature.
 Most often, it refers to a JavaScript library that implements an HTML5

 or